-The goals of this study were to 1) assess whether N pools and net transformation rates were still elevated in burned mineral soils decades after fire and 2) identify the underlying mechanisms sustaining elevated post-fire N losses.
+The goals of this study were to 1) assess whether N pools and net transformation rates were still elevated in burned mineral soils decades after fire and 2) identify the underlying mechanisms sustaining elevated post-fire N concentrations in streams.
 To do so, we measured inorganic N concentrations, leaching, and mineralization in unburned watersheds dominated by ponderosa pine and burned watersheds that lack forest vegetation cover 17 years after the Hayman fire.
 Because soil, vegetation, fire behavior, and post-fire recovery all vary along topographic gradients (Hinckley et al., 2017; Holyman et al., 2018; Malone et al., 2018; Rother & Veblen, 2016), we distributed our burn and unburn comparisons of N cycling from uplands to streamside riparian zones.
 Given the history of elevated stream NO3- after the Hayman fire (Rhoades et al., 2011, 2019), we hypothesized that soil inorganic N pools and net transformation rates would be higher and vegetation demand would be lower in burned compared to unburned sites.

 2 Methods